chkp-rolandop/dome9-serverless-onboarding/README.md

 # Dome9 Serverless onboarding Automation of AWS Accounts
-This solution will automatically enable the "serverless" feature across multiple existing Dome9 accounts
+This solution will automatically enable the "serverless" feature across multiple onboarded Dome9 accounts

 Process Summary
 The following explains what this tool does in sequence at a high level: